Drugstore Face Mists That Actually Help Your Skin

 ❌ Cons

-• Rose scent can be too much for sensitive noses
+• Rose scent may be too strong for some people

 Check Price on Amazon